 What exactly are disclosures?
 What are we being asked to disclose?

 Declarations of Disclosure are made up of a few different documents that will ask you and your spouse to list any assets you have, any debts you have, describe your income and cash flow status, and disclose any information you may have of upcoming investment opportunities, etc. The court themselves have created documents for this purpose known as the Schedule of Assets and Debts and the Income and Expense Declaration (among others).
 However, depending on whom you work with, the format of the disclosure documents may vary.
 For example, some offices will include a more detailed budget for the parties to complete (the budget portion of the court documents leaves out many expenses and has not been updated to reflect the current way some bills are handled).
-Additionally, we have also taken the Schedule of Assets and Debts in our office and turned it into a fillable PDF financial packet to provide a little more guidance as you weed through the document.
+Additionally, we have also taken the Schedule of Assets and Debts in our office and turned it into a financial packet to provide more guidance as you weed through the document.
 All the same, information is requested and ultimately used to populate the required court forms.
 Our financial packet is signed under the penalty of perjury (see more on this below), just as the court required documents are.
 This ensures that the individual completing the document is as forthcoming as possible with all information available to them.
 We use this packet as we have found it to be a bit less intimidating to our clients, and we usually have much less resistance to our financial packet than we used to get to the court documents.